Find Posts By Topic

 Top row L to R Ariele Belo, Co-Executive Director, Brandon Cross, Early Learning Educator

-Bottom row L to R Lindsay Klarman, Co-Executive Director, Pamela Grossman, Rosen Family Preschool Director, Talitha Asteria, Parent Infant Program Provider, Kim Olsen, Interim Director for Parent Infant Program, Buddy Elledge, Graphic Designer & Social Media Connector
+Bottom row L to R Lindsay Klarman, Co-Executive Director, Pamela Grossman, Rosen Family Preschool Director, Talitha Asteria, Parent Infant Program Provider, Kim Scott-Olson, Interim Director for Parent Infant Program, Buddy Elledge, Graphic Designer & Social Media Connector

 Rosen Family Preschool welcomes students to learn, play, and grow.